 4. Stone is porous and readily becomes stained if not sealed

-By now, have you decided what countertops to use with your kitchen remodelling?
+By now, have you decided what countertops to use with your kitchen remodeling?
 Reach out to countertop installation near me now.

 Quartz (Engineered Stone)